2016 Turkish coup d'état attempt: Gülen movement

 Since the 1970s, followers of the influential cleric Fethullah Gülen had assumed increasingly important positions within the Turkish state apparatus.
 Gülen several times advised his followers to take key positions in society and government, if necessary with a secret identity to avoid opposition from the laicistic Turkish army and government.
 Nevertheless, at the start of the 21st century, Gülen's followers achieved crucial positions of power in Turkey (and beyond) with a vast network of newspapers, TV channels, schools, associations, lobby organizations, financial institutions and positions within the state such as the army and the judiciary.
 Initially, the then Prime Minister Erdoğan seemingly tolerated the power of the Gülen movement because of common interests such as limiting the undemocratic political power of the military, but also because of impotence and fear of Gülen's power within Turkey.

 A series of events eventually led to a rift between Erdoğan and Gülen.
-For example, the so-called ″MİT crisis″ in February 2012 which has been interpreted as a power struggle between the AKP and the pro-Gülen police and judiciary, then the corruption scandal erupted which caused 4 ministers to resign.
+For example, the so-called ″MİT crisis″ in February 2012 which has been interpreted as a power struggle between the AKP and the pro-Gülen police and judiciary, then the 2013 corruption scandal erupted which caused 4 ministers to resign.
 During this period (2010–2013), state secrets were leaked, a change of power occurred at the Supreme Council of Judges and Prosecutors (HSYK).
-Following these events and other incidents, the Turkish government decided to designate the Gülen movement as parallel state and FETÖ (Fethullahist Terror Organization).
+Following these events and other incidents, the Turkish government decided to designate the Gülen movement as a parallel state and began referring to it as "FETÖ" (Fethullahist Terror Organization) — a designation the movement and its supporters have rejected.
 Alleged Gülen supporters were fired or arrested.
 The coup attempt that followed is therefore also described by some analysts as a last desperate attempt by Gülenists to retain power.

-Gökhan Açıkkollu, a teacher from a Gülen-affiliated school died in police custody after being imprisoned and tortured for 13 days post 2016 coup attempt.